flinguenheld/kebb/readme.md

   <img src="./image/schema_WidgetSelection.png" />
 </p>

+- WidgetBase regroups the basic geometrics variables and the common methods (like render).
 - WidgetTextBox allows to display a one line text.
 - WidgetSelection adds the ability to be selected and change its color.
   (Used with the **./src/widget/widget_window.cpp** WidgetWindowSelection class).